Occupy movement in the United States: Atlanta, Georgia

-Around 1 AM on Wednesday, October 26, 2011, police blocked off motor vehicle access to Woodruff Park.
+Around 1 am on Wednesday, October 26, 2011, police blocked off motor vehicle access to Woodruff Park.
 Mayor Kasim Reed had revoked the executive order he established that allowed the protesters to lawfully stay in the park.
-Protesters numbering around 120–150 were warned to leave the park or they would be arrested.
 Reed characterized the situation as a crisis and over 150 officers with 3 helicopters using spotlights the SWAT team, and police on horseback and motorcycles were used.
 At one point during the arrests, protesters not in the park took over the streets.
 This is when police brought in their motorcycle police to try to break up the crowd that was forming on the streets.
 Instead of separating, the crowd of protesters marched towards the oncoming police motorcycles and forced them to turn around and head the other way.
 Fifty two protesters in the park were arrested.
 Among the arrested was Georgia state Senator Vincent Fort, who said of Reed, "He's using all these resources. ...
 This is the most peaceful place in Georgia."

 During the day of Tuesday October 25, "An Associated Press reporter talked to [a] man with the gun slung across his back ... as he walked in the park.
 He wouldn't give his name, but said he was an out-of-work accountant who doesn't agree with the protesters' views, but was there, armed, because he wanted to protect the rights of people to protest.
 There's no law that prevents him from carrying the weapon in public, but several police followed him for about 10 minutes before moving off."
 Also, a homeless shelter that housed more than 100 Occupy Atlanta protesters tested positive for tuberculosis.